ni1o1/transbigdata/README.md

 ## Installation

 Before installing `TransBigData`, make sure that you have installed the available geopandas package: https://geopandas.org/index.html
-If you already have geopandas installed, run the following code directly from the command prompt to install it
+If you already have geopandas installed, run the following code directly from the command prompt to install `TransBigData`

     pip install -U transbigdata

-## Usage
+## Example of usage

 The following example shows how to use the `TransBigData` to perform data gridding, data aggregating and data visualization for taxi GPS data.